SCOUTS MAY CAMP ON HALLOWED GROUND IN GETTYSBURG

 The GBPA provides water, firewood, fire pits and porta-john facilities.
 There are no picnic tables.

-Unit tours of the house and barn (Confederate Field Hospital) are included in the fee if they can be scheduled during regular tour hours, usually 10:00 AM to 3:30 PM.
+Unit tours of the house and barn (Confederate Field Hospital) are included in the fee if they can be scheduled during regular tour hours, usually 10:00 a.m. to 4p.m.
 Scouts may interact with Civil War reenactors staying on the farm in other campsite areas.
-(Reenactors may not be present every weekend.)
+(Reenactors will not necessarily be present every weekend.)

 The barn is lightning-protected and the ground floor is available during hazardous weather—please respect displays.
 Open flames, including candles, are prohibited in the barn.